Icinga/icingadb-web/doc/05-Upgrading.md

 ## Upgrading to Icinga DB Web v1.2

+**Requirements**

+This version is released alongside Icinga DB 1.4.0 and Icinga 2.15.0.
+A change to the internal communication API requires these updates to be applied together.

+**Terminology Changes**

+Due to user feedback, we changed the terminology of _users_ and _user groups_ configured in Icinga.
+Both are now called _contacts_ and _contact groups_ respectively.

+**Behavior Changes**

+Macros referencing properties of type datetime are now rendered in ATOM format by default instead of unix timestamps.
+(e.g. `$host.state.last_state_change$`)

 **Deprecations**

 The following classes have been deprecated and will be removed in a future release: